nyfix/OZ/README.md

 transport configuration parameters are included in the code in the `config` folder.

-If you want to use the omnm payload (less functionality but faster than qpid), you can have a look at
+If you want to use the omnm payload (less functionality but _much_ faster than qpid), you can have a look at
 [the omnm github page](https://github.com/fquinner/OpenMAMA-omnm) to find out how.